Likowo/SAGS_APP_Final/README.md

 - Redo slide size so slide show can render.
 This will improve UI experience
 - Work on having boolean option show up for added services
 - Complete building pages for all current services being offered and make web app available to the public
+- Add Amin use to edit,add,update or delete a service.